Getting Started

 When connecting you'll need to authenticate and select a database.
 There are a few ways to do this:

-Seperate AUTH and USE commands
+Separate AUTH and USE commands

 You can use the AUTH command to authenticate with the access key.
 You can then use the USE command to select the database: